andrew henderson menu

 Fallback Image

-Sometimes, these visa requirements are out of reciprocity (ie: Brazilian citizens need a visa to visit the United States, so Brazil will make US citizens go through hell to get a Brazilian visa).
-Other times, they are merely an indication that the country is difficult.
-Other times still, it is merely out of desire to collect a fee.
+Securing a visa can be challenging.
+Sometimes, visa requirements arise are out of reciprocity: for example, Brazilian citizens need a visa to visit the United States, so Brazil makes it tough for US citizens to get a Brazilian visa.
+Or maybe the country is difficult to deal with or likes collecting a fee from its guests.

-The good news is that more countries are liberalizing their visa rules to allow more people, including many “Tier B” passport citizens, to travel to more countries.
-One of the first steps along this easing of visa-free travel is often an electronic visa.
+The good news is that more and more countries are easing their rules to allow people, including many ‘Tier B’ passport citizens, to travel to more countries.
+One of the first steps towards implementing visa-free travel is often an electronic visa.

-Many countries realize that staffing embassies around the world to handle visa applications from tourists is a waste.
-More importantly, they realize it’s costing them tourist dollars.
-The average US citizen might love to visit the Taj Mahal, but if it means waiting in a visa queue at some ugly embassy or simply boarding a flight for somewhere more friendly, they’ll choose the latter.
+Many countries recognise that employing staff in embassies around the world to handle visa applications from tourists is a waste.
+More importantly, they realise it’s costing them tourist dollars.
+The average tourist would love to visit the Taj Mahal, but if it means waiting in a visa queue at some ugly embassy or simply boarding a flight for somewhere more accessible, they’ll choose the latter.

-As a result, e visa countries are increasing, which allows tourists to apply for a visa online without ever speaking with a consular officer.
-It’s all done remotely.
+As a result, the number of e-visa countries is increasing.
+An e-visa allows tourists to apply for a visa online without ever speaking with a consular officer – it’s all done remotely.

-Other e visa countries, however, still impose some sort of requirements ranging from something silly like booking a tour to apply online, to merely moving the entire web of bureaucracy onto the internet but without much improvement.
+Other e-visa countries, however, still impose some requirements.
+These can range from something silly like booking a tour to the extreme of moving their entire bureaucracy onto the internet – a move which usually ends in complicated failure.

-In addition, I excluded “pre-approval” confirmations like ESTA in the United States and ETA in Australia, which are not visa applications per se, even if they feel like as much work as the process of other e visa countries.
+In addition, we’ve excluded pre-approval confirmations like the Electronic System for Travel Authorisation (ESTA) in the United States and the Electronic Travel Authority (ETA) in Australia.
+These are not visa applications per se, even if they feel like more work than the process of other e-visa countries.

 Armenia